tarwn/lessthandot-hugo/blogs/content/posts/2012-02-22-report-builder-3-0-table.md

 ![][8]

 The report is created and displayed on the main screen.
-It’s now able to be edited further, or run.
+It's now able to be edited further, or run.

 ![][9]